 The 6-foot, 7-inch Sullivan became the 32nd player in program history to score 1,000 points in a career in February 2011.
 He ended up ninth on the Continentals' all-time list with 1,439 points.
 Sullivan was a 2011 Division III East Region All-District first team selection by the NABC and was voted the Liberty League offensive player of the year.
 Ephraim McDowell '12 was in fourth place on Hamilton's all-time list with 164 3-point field goals made when he graduated.

 From 1995 to 2011, the Continentals dominated the Liberty League.
-Hamilton's league record in 16 seasons was 155-59, and the Continentals reached the league tournament championship game eight times in 12 years.
-Hamilton captured four tournament titles -- the last of which came in 2006 with a 107-72 dismantling of Union College in the final.
+Hamilton's league record in 16 seasons was 155-59 and the Continentals reached the league tournament championship game eight times in 12 years.
+Hamilton captured four tournament titles -- the last of which was in 2006 with a 107-72 dismantling of Union College in the final.

-More Hamilton men's basketball players have earned more All-America awards than any other Division III program.
-Fourteen players have received 22 All-America honors.
-Tsakani Ngobeni '07 was the most recent All-American in 2007, when he was voted to the second team.
+More Hamilton men's basketball players have earned more All-America awards than any other Division III program as 14 Continentals have received 22 All-America honors.
+Tsakani Ngobeni '07 was the most recent All-American in 2007 when he was voted to the second team.
 Two-time All-American Michael Smith '92 holds the Division III record with 1,628 rebounds in a career.
 Cedric Oliver '79 and Michael Schantz '99 scored more than 2,000 points in their careers.
-The Continentals own a 10-9 record in the NCAA championship, and they are 57-28 all-time in postseason play for a .671 winning percentage.
-Hamilton has won 20 or more games in a season 16 times, including 23 victories in 2005-06.
-The program record for wins is 26 in 1990-91, when the team finished 26-1 and was ranked No. 1 in the final Division III poll.
+The Continentals own a 10-9 record in the NCAA championship and they are 57-29 all-time in postseason play for a .663 winning percentage.
+Hamilton men's basketball has won 20 or more games in a season 16 times, including 23 victories in 2005-06.
+The program record for wins in a season is 26 in 1990-91 when the Continentals finished 26-1 and were ranked No. 1 in the final Division III poll.